SoyAndresTrujillo/Curso_Go_Intermedio/README.md

-# Conocimientos Requeridos
+# Required Knowledge

-- Declaración de variables.
+- Variable declaration.
-- Condicionales.
+- Conditionals.
-- Sintaxis básica.
+- Basic syntax.
-- Declaración de GoRoutines y Channels.
+- Declaration of GoRoutines and Channels.
-- Slices y maps.
+- Slices and maps.
-- Apuntadores.
+- Pointers.

-# ¿Qué terminaré sabiendo?
+# What will I end up knowing?

-- ¿Es Go orientado a objetos?
+- Is Go object-oriented?
-- Cómo aplicar los conceptos de POO en Golang.
+- How to apply OOP (Object-Oriented Programming) concepts in Golang.
-- Crear Test Unitarios en Go para aplicar TDD.
+- Creating Unit Tests in Go to apply TDD (Test-Driven Development).
-- Calcular el Code Coverage de mi proyecto.
+- Calculating Code Coverage of my project.
-- Análisis del Profiling en tus programas.
+- Profiling analysis in your programs.
-- Cómo multiplexar mensajes de canales.
+- How to multiplex messages from channels.
-- Técnicas para la creación de Worker Pools concurrentes.
+- Techniques for creating concurrent Worker Pools.
-- Crear Test Unitarios en Go para aplicar TDD.
+- Creating Unit Tests in Go to apply TDD.
-- Crear un Job Queue concurrente.
+- Creating a concurrent Job Queue.